kinngh/shopify-node-express-mongodb-app/docs/engineering/shopify-features.md

 ### Server

-The setup is available at `server/routes/recurringSubscriptions.js` and `client/pages/ServerSideRecurringSubscriptions.jsx`.
+The setup is available at `server/routes/recurringSubscriptions.js`.

 - First we create a route.
 I prefer making GET requests here so I can build a separate route for each tier, making it easier to manage and avoid unnecessary fiddling with code from poky merchants / developers (like me).
 - Create a GraphQL client by loading current session.